nextcloud/documentation/developer_manual/tutorial.rst

   ?>

-You can also overwrite already exsting items from the appframework simply by redefining it.
+You can also overwrite already existing items from the appframework simply by redefining them.

 **See also** :doc:`dependencyinjection`